Last Updated on January 2026

 What Is a Divorce Decree?

-Ex-spouses can obtain its copy from the county superior court clerk after the divorce process is over.
+Ex-spouses can obtain a certified copy from the county superior court clerk; as of 2026, many counties also offer digitally certified copies via the clerk’s online portal for a small processing fee.
 You can find the clerk’s office contacts on the official Washington Courts website.

 How Does a WA Divorce Decree Work?

-The Final Divorce Order clearly defines how ex-spouses should act after the legal divorce process is completed and specifies requirements regarding assets and debts division, fulfillment of responsibilities for the minor children’s upbringing and maintenance, alimony payments, etc.
+The Final Divorce Order clearly defines how ex-spouses should act after the legal divorce process is completed and specifies requirements regarding assets and debts division, fulfillment of responsibilities for the minor children’s upbringing and maintenance under updated 2026 support guidelines, alimony payments, etc.

 A final divorce decree is a court order that each spouse must strictly follow.
 Neglecting its terms may result in legal consequences.